 - Diffuser overkill?
 Keep it subtle.
 A few drops go a long way, especially in small rooms.

-- Sound: low-volume playlists, white noise, or a tiny desktop speaker for rain sounds.
-FYI, pink noise is extra calming for sleep.
+- Sound: low-volume playlists, white noise, or a tiny speaker for rain sounds.
+Pink noise is especially calming for sleep.

 Keep candles away from drapes and never leave them burning unattended.
 Cozy, not chaotic.

-Even in a small bedroom, carve out a nook for reading, journaling, or just staring out the window with scandalously good tea.
-It shifts the energy from “sleep only” to “sanctuary.”
+Even in a small bedroom, it’s worth carving out a nook for reading, journaling, or just staring out the window with a really good cup of tea.
+It quietly shifts the room from sleep-only to sanctuary.

 Build Your Mini Retreat

-- Layered textiles: sheepskin throw, knit blanket, cushy cushion—done.
+- Layered textiles: a sheepskin throw, a knit blanket, and a cushy cushion.

-- Side surface: tiny table or stacked books for your mug and candle.
+- Side surface: a tiny table or a stack of books for your mug and candle.

 - Task lighting: a floor lamp with a warm bulb aimed just right.